msu-rsd/msu-rsd.github.io/docs/news/posts/September-2024-recap,-next meeting Oct 30.md

 The US Research Software Engineering annual conference is going on now in Albequerque, NM.
 We will hear a summary of that meeting and discuss ways to be more involved.

 We will offer a zoom link for those who can't attend, sent to our email list, and on the MSU Teams channel.
-Feel free to [contact us](contact.md) for a link at any time.
+Feel free to [contact us](../../contact.md)